April 3, 2019

 Training exposes employees to new information and ideas – not only from the instructor, but from the other attendees as well.
 As a savvy practice operations manager recently said to me, “Even if I know the material being taught, I still walk way with pearls.
 And, I’m humbled to hear people share things I had never thought of before.”

 Exposure to new information not only gives people the skills and knowledge to do things right.
 It opens their minds to new concepts and ways of thinking that encourage them to do things differently.
 It unlocks the “boxed in” thinking that keeps people stuck using the same poorly designed forms and the same inefficient processes that have been used for the last twenty years.
-It can also build their confidence for suggesting new ideas and embracing change.
+And, it can build their confidence for suggesting new ideas and embracing change.

 3. Reduced turnover, especially of top talent.